kimisyo/simple-GCN/README.md

 The value of the "mertics" is used at that time, and whether the metircs should be large or small is specified by "minimize".

-This metrics is common to the following early stopping and hyper parameter search indexes.
+This metrics is common to the following early stopping and hyper parameter search.

 ## train model